 It’s less risky to buy something unwanted

-It’s better to buy an asset nobody wants, mainly because you’ll get it cheap.
-If it’s cheap, there’s less far for it to fall, as well as much higher for to climb.
+If it’s cheap then there’s less far for it to fall, as well as much higher for it to climb.

 Elementary, you’d think, but for some reason people like to buy expensive.
 Just ask my friends, who almost to a man1 shunned my suggestions to invest for the long-term in the 2008/2009 bear market.